 The borrower's interest rate on MEDLOANS may be fixed or variable.
 Prior to the 1992/1993 Academic Year, the borrower received a variable rate during the in-school and grace period, and the borrower had the option of converting to a fixed rate at the beginning of repayment.
 As of the 1992/1993 Academic Year, rate changes became quarterly variable, with resets on January 1, April 1, July 1 and October 1.
 The index is the quarterly average of the 91-day Treasury Bill (T-Bill) rounded to the nearest one-hundredth of one percent (.01%) for the quarter preceding the change date.
 As of the 1999/2000 Academic Year, rate changes remain quarterly variable, with resets on January 1, April 1, July 1 and October 1.
-The index is the Prime Rate published in The Wall Street Journal on the first day of the month preceding the change date.
-As of June 1, 2004 for MEDLOANS ALP Loans, and as of August 1, 2004 for MEDEX Loans, rate changes are monthly variable with resets on the first day of each month.
+The index is the Prime Rate published in The Wall Street Journal on the first day of the month preceding the changes are monthly variable with resets on the first day of each month.
 The index is the Prime Rate published in The Wall Street Journal on the next to last business day of the month preceding the change date.
-Interest rates currently range from 91-day T-Bill plus 2.50% to 91-day T-Bill plus 3.50% and Prime Rate to Prime Rate plus 2.00%.
+Interest rates currently range from 91-day T-Bill plus 2.50% to 91-day T-Bill plus 3.50% and Prime Rate publis Rate plus 2.00%.